BengalPirate/Path_to_Mr_Robot/README.md

 https://pauljerimy.com/security-certification-roadmap/

 This is meant to be a life long effort not a short term sprint but if you reach the end goal early, more power to you!
+In all actuality if you have laser focus and motivation you might be able to speed run this list.

 **Network Security**